department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

-## Post-Task Interview - X minutes
+## Post-Task Interview - 6 minutes
 **Moderator:**
 - What did you think of the Voicebot's personality and tone of voice?
 - How do you feel about the Voicebot saying "The VA thanks you for your service" at the end of the call?
 Would you prefer it said something else such as have a nice day?
 Both?
 Neither?